peterldowns/bookshrink/README.md

 ###What is it?###
 Bookshrink is a tool for picking out the most representative sentences from some amount of text.
 It works well on research papers, books, and newspaper articles.
-It isn't all that good at understnding poetry.
+It isn't all that good at understanding poetry.
 It will do its best on any type of text you care to run through it.

 ###Why did you make this?###
 I'm interested in natural language processing - more than anything, bookshrink